-10 Acne Face Mask Recipes
+12 Acne Face Mask Recipes

 1. Turmeric Acne Mask

-Let the mask sit for 15–20 minutes then rinse with warm water.
-If the turmeric powder leaves a yellowish tint on the skin, use a milk-soaked cotton ball to go over stained areas.
-Mask can be used twice a week.
+Let the mask sit on your skin for 15–20 minutes, then rinse with warm water.
+If the turmeric powder leaves a yellowish tint, use a milk-soaked cotton ball to go over stained areas.
+This mask can be used twice a week.

 2. Avocado and Lemon Spot Treatment Mask

 —1 ripe avocado

-—1 tablespoon raw honey
+—1 tablespoon organic raw honey

 —Half of a lemon